No Tags Found!

 rkn61

-Amount of gratuity is directly proportional to the tenure of service, and also to the last drawn salary.
-The gratuity is given at the rate of 15 days of last drawn salary for each year of service.
-And the salary that is considered for the calculation of gratuity is the last drawn salary that includes basic pay and dearness allowance.
-It is typically calculated according to this formula: Last drawn salary (basic salary plus dearness allowance) X number of completed years of service X 15/26.
-According to this formula, the time period of over six months or more is considered as one year.
-This means if you have completed five years and seven months of service, the number of years would be considered as six years for calculation of gratuity benefit.
-On the other hand, if the service period is five years and five months, for gratuity calculation will be considered as five year
+Amount of gratuity is directly proportional to the tenure of service and also to the last drawn salary.
+The gratuity is given at the rate of 15 days of the last drawn salary for each year of service.
+The salary considered for the calculation of gratuity is the last drawn salary, which includes basic pay and dearness allowance.
+It is typically calculated according to this formula: Last drawn salary (basic salary plus dearness allowance) multiplied by the number of completed years of service multiplied by 15/26.
+According to this formula, a time period of over six months or more is considered as one year.
+This means if you have completed five years and seven months of service, the number of years considered would be six years for the calculation of gratuity benefit.
+On the other hand, if the service period is five years and five months, the gratuity calculation will be considered as five years.

 From India, Aizawl